wbcsd/pact-conformance-service/docs/v2-test-cases-expected-results.md

-# PACT API V2 Test Cases - Expected Results
+# PACT Tech Specs Test Cases - Expected Results

 This document outlines the test cases used to validate PACT API V2 implementations, their expected responses, and example payloads.